turpaultn/DCASE2019_task4/README.md

 Synthetic subset and validation set have strong annotations.

 The minimum length for an event is 250ms.
 The minimum duration of the pause between two events from the same class is 150ms.
 When the silence between two consecutive events from the same class was less than 150ms the events have been merged to a single event.
-The strong annotations are provided in a tab separated csv file under the following format:
+The strong annotations are provided in a tab separated csv file (.tsv) under the following format:

 ```
 [filename (string)][tab][event onset time in seconds (float)][tab][event offset time in seconds (float)][tab][event_label (strings)]